Article· Foundations· beginner

 Let's say you spend 3 hours a day on repetitive admin work.
 Invoicing, follow-ups, data entry, appointment scheduling, quote generation.
 That's 15 hours a week.
 That's 60 hours a month.

 And here's the thing: the longer you wait, the more embedded these manual processes become.
 Your team learns them.
 Your clients expect them.
 Changing becomes harder.
+For a tighter dollar-side breakdown by trade, see our hidden cost of manual processes in a trade business piece, and our tradie admin-hours breakdown puts a working figure on the time before you decide what to fix first.

-Mistake 1: Trying to Automate Everything at Once
+Mistake 1: trying to automate everything at once

 Don't.
 Pick two processes.
 Nail them.
 Then move to the next two.
 If you try to automate your entire business in one go, you'll get overwhelmed, nothing will work properly, and you'll give up.

-Mistake 2: Automating a Broken Process
+Mistake 2: automating a broken process

 If your current process is messy or inefficient, automating it just makes the mess faster.
 Fix the process first.
 Map it out.
 Clean it up.
 Then automate the clean version.